 - Be cautious with humor.
 Humor is easily lost in translation to text without the right tone or facial expressions.

 - Double check that you are sending to the correct recipient.
 You might have hit “enter” to auto-fill that email address without looking at the full name.
-You might want to send to a different Jennifer.
+You might want to send your message to a different Jennifer.

 - Beware of “reply all” for a few reasons: (1) you might not want everyone to see your response, and (2) you might be starting an email chain among those 14 recipients that no one wants to read!

-- Respond to incoming email in a timely manner.
+- Respond to incoming emails in a timely manner.
 This is a big one!
 Especially if the sender is asking a question or needs a response before proceeding, be sure you acknowledge the email and let the sender know when you will be able to provide the necessary information.
 If you don’t, you force the sender to email again in a few days to pester you.
 And if it’s a teammate or superior, do you really want to be known as the unresponsive one?

 Email is a fabulous method of communication for many situations, but there are times when you should not email and consider talking on the telephone or in-person instead.